-Online events for Autumn 2020 and Spring 2021
+Online events for Spring 2021

 ALL FRIENDS WILL RECEIVE DETAILS BY EMAIL – NO BOOKING REQUIRED

 Non-members are welcome; please contact us via this email link or the menu button above right to receive details for the link

 There is no charge, but a voluntary donation of £10 would be appreciated via the DONATE button on the Friends website.
 Further details are available here on the Friends’ website.